ByteBuffer2022/rustvn-wiki/content/_index.md

 +++
-title = "Rust Official Document Chinese tutorial" description = "The Rust Official Documentation Translation Project Team provides a comprehensive Chinese knowledge base for learning Rust language official documentation and other tutorials, from introductory to in-depth learning of the Rust programming language.
+title = "Rust Official Document VietNam tutorial" description = "The Rust Official Documentation Translation Project Team provides a comprehensive Vietnamese knowledge base for learning Rust language official documentation and other tutorials, from introductory to in-depth learning of the Rust programming language.
 Various resources are provided by the Rust Translation Project Team and other hobbies who participate in Rust open source projects. provided jointly."

 [extra]